rpoleski/MulensModel/developers_board.md

   * Caustics.\_calculate - optimize using vectors instead of a loop
   * Caustic calculations using [Erdl & Schneider 1993](http://adsabs.harvard.edu/abs/1993A%26A...268..453E) approach
   * Event class:
-    * Event should sync information on which of the 3 types of parallax are used, so that if it's specified for event, then there will be exception if one dataset is missing earth\_corrds etc. In general there should be some way to make sure which parallax types are used in which calculation of magnification.
+    * Event should sync information on which of the 3 types of parallax are used, so that if it's specified for event, then there will be exception if one dataset is missing earth\_coords etc. In general there should be some way to make sure which parallax types are used in which calculation of magnification.
     * Class Event should have not only set\_datasets() methods but also add\_datasets(), i.e. a similar method that appends datasets to self.\_datasets.
     * Allow fluxes to be fixed in chi^2 calculation (e.g. given a particular fs, fb, which you might want to do if you want fs as a chain parameter)
-    * give access to all fluxes without chainging data\_ref
+    * give access to all fluxes without changing data\_ref
+    * reduce calls to Fit.fit\_fluxes()
   * Fit:
     * should use marginalized distributions of fluxes (if those are from linear fits); JCY - it needs UC
   * Horizons: